Vettabase/time-data-generator/README.md

 # Time Data Generator

-The purpose of this project is to generate rich date/time data that can easily be imported into a database, for analytics goals.
+The purpose of Time Data Generator is to generate rich date/time data that can easily be imported into a database, for analytics goals.

-The project contains tools to generate a calendar table and a daytime table, with various attributes and metadata.
+TDG contains tools to generate a calendar table and a daytime table, with various attributes and metadata.

 The output is currently written to CSV files.